 Certified Beekeeper & Honey Sommelier Sean and wife Denise open their home and welcome you like longtime friends.
 Due to their remote ridgetop location, you'll need to sign up for a group tour (their steep one-mile driveway is one way, so you arrive via a van).
 Sean is the only American beekeeper certified with both the Italian Registry of Honey Sensory Experts and UC Davis in the Sensory Analysis of Honey.

 During your tasting, your tastebuds will be thrilled with all the fresh flavors.
 Pairings compliment each honey.
 Taste different honey varietals and discover what makes them differ in flavor and color.
 Killer Bees Honey never purchases honey from other beekeepers, so all quality is assured.
 They harvest and bottle by hand all honey from their own apiaries.
 They harvest and bottle it on their farm.
-Go to Killer Bees Web site to see and buy their products.
+Go to Killer Bees website to see and buy their products.

 Be a beekeeper for a day!
 Sean will take great care of you.
 No experience needed - and it's very safe.
 Tours of the apiary allow visitors an upclose experience to fully appreciate and savor the results of the bees' hard work.

 - Put on a bee suit, veil and gloves to inspect the hive with the beekeeper and journey into the world of a bee colony.

 - Receive your own 4 oz bottle of honey.

 Your last stop on the tour is their farm store.
 Take home some souvenirs.
 Go to Killer Bees website to see and buy their products.